aws/aws-fpga/FAQs.md

 **Q: Do I need to design for a specific power envelope?**

 Yes, the Xilinx UltraScale+ FPGA devices used on the F1 instances have a maximum power limit that must be maintained.
 If a loaded AFI consumes maximum power, the F1 instance will automatically gate the input clocks provided to the AFI in order to prevent errors within the FPGA.
 Developers are provided warnings when power (Vccint) is greater than 85 watts.
 Above that level, the CL is in danger of being clock gated.

 [Additional details on AFI power](hdk/docs/afi_power.md)

 **Q: What IP blocks are provided in the HDK?**

 The HDK includes IP for AWS Shell and DRAM interface controllers.
-Inside the Shell, there is a PCIe interface, DMA Engine, and one DRAM interface controller.
+Inside the Shell, there is a PCIe interface, XDMA IP, and one DRAM interface controller.
 These blocks are only accessible via the AXI interfaces defined by the Shell-Custom Logic interface.
 The HDK provides additional IP blocks for the other DRAM interfaces, enabling up to 3 additional DRAM interfaces instantiated by the developer in the Custom Logic region.

 **Q: Can I use other IP blocks from Xilinx or other 3rd parties?**

 Yes.
 Developers are free to use any IP blocks within the Custom Logic region.
 Those can be 3rd party IPs or IP available in the Vivado IP catalog.

 **Note** * AWS supports only the IP blocks contained in the HDK.*